 After children have been giving quality oral narrations for a period of time and once they are able to write sentences and paragraphs fluently, they can begin written narrations.
 This often happens beginning in the upper elementary years (3rd or 4th grade), depending on the particular child.

 One thing I have done in the past to help my kids transition from oral to written narration is this.
-I have them orally narrate a story and I type it out word for word as they are speaking.
+I have them orally narrate a story to me and I type it out word for word as they are speaking.
 I include everything they say, the “ums” and “likes”.
 When they are done, I have them read it aloud to me.
 This helps them not only to see what their narration looks like in written form, but also to hear how it sounds.

 As they progress in written narrations, this is a wonderful opportunity to assess their written expression with them.
 How does the paragraph flow?
 Are ideas expressed in complete sentences?
 Are there run-on sentences?
 Does the writing reflect the main ideas of what was read?
 If someone had not read the piece the child is narrating about, would they get the same conclusions from what they have written?
 Are the beginning and ending sentences appropriate?
 Consider syntax.
 Are there a variety of sentence structures including simple and complex patterns or do the sentences appear repetitive?